-- The maximum mark that can be achieved for an additional assessment is 50%. - The additional assessment is not always the same style of examination as the original examination (i.e. other formats of assessment may be used).
-The style of additional assessment is deliberately not outlined.
+- The maximum mark that can be achieved for an additional assessment is 50%. - The additional assessment is not always the same style of examination as the original examination (i.e. other formats of assessment may be used) though the additional assessment should be related to the learning objectives that have not been achieved.
+The nature of additional assessment will be determined by the Course Coordinator.